-Under the Insurance Act, it is an unfair or deceptive act or practice for a broker to assist in or engage in the practice of "tied selling", with respect to automobile insurance; i.e. making the issuance or variation of a policy of automobile insurance conditional upon the purchase by the insured of another insurance policy.
+The Unfair and Deceptive Acts or Practices (UDAP) Rule established by the Financial Services Regulatory Authority under the Insurance Act provides that it is an unfair or deceptive act or practice for a broker to assist in or engage in the practice of "tied selling", with respect to automobile insurance; i.e. making the issuance or variation of a policy of automobile insurance conditional upon the purchase by the insured of another insurance policy.